doe300/VC4CL-Jenkins/README.md

 - Generates JUnit test results (one per test executable)
 - Generates test duration plots (one per test executable)
 - Generates performance plots (one per test executable)

+### Jenkinsfile_piglit
+Runs the OpenCL tests of the [piglit](https://gitlab.freedesktop.org/mesa/piglit) Mesa test-suite.

+Requires:
+- python3, python3-mako, python3-numpy, freeglut3-dev (or libwaffle-dev)
+- A properly set-up build of [piglit](https://gitlab.freedesktop.org/mesa/piglit).
+Only the OpenCL tests need to be built.
+NOTE: The build needs to be in-tree for the test to find the required files!
+- The `PIGLIT_PATH` environment variable should be set to the piglit executable, e.g. `<piglit>/piglit`

+Results:
+- Expected result: some failures
+- Expected runtime: 1-2h
+- Generates JUnit test results (one per test)
+- Generates single test duration plot

 ### Jenkinsfile_Test
 Runs some quick tests, mainly to test the behavior of these scripts themselves.